MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 1. Sign in to the [**Azure portal**](https://portal.azure.com), using the credentials for your Azure subscription.
 2. Select your **Azure Quantum workspace**.
 3. In the left panel, under **Operations**, go to the **Credits and quotas** blade and select the **Quotas** tab.
-4. See the consumed and the remaing quotas for each selected provider.
+4. See the consumed and the remaining quotas for each selected provider.
 Notice that quota information is displayed in three columns.
   - *Workspace usage*: The usage limit for the current workspace.
 Each Azure Quantum workspace has a usage limit.
   - *Azure subscription usage*: The usage for all workspaces within the current region and subscription.
 Not all quotas are tracked at this level.
   - *Cadence*: The period when your quota is renewed.
 If monthly, the usage is reset on the 1st of every month.
 If one-time, usage is never reset.